lanl/hippynn/_sources/examples/plotting.rst.txt

 ========

-How to make a plotmaker.
+:mod:`hippynn.plotting` is only available if matplotlib is installed.

+By default, hippynn will plot loss metrics over time when training ends.
+On top of this, hippynn can make diagnostic plots during its evaluation phase.
-Let's assume you have a ``molecule_energy`` node that you are training to.
+For example, Let's assume you have a ``molecule_energy`` node that you are training to.
 A simple plot maker would look like this::

     from hippynn import plotting